Skip to Content

 1. Baking

-There are many simple cookie dough recipes that are ideal for children to make and bake biscuits.
+Many simple cookie dough recipes are ideal for children to bake biscuits.

 Weighing, mixing, cutting with cookie cutters, spreading icing and decorating the finished product are all part of learning to bake and being involved in the kitchen.